 A full copy of the Court’s decision can be downloaded here.

-BOOK A FREE CONSULTATION to discuss your workers’ compensation or public liability matter by calling (07) 3067 3025 or complete the online enquiry form below.
+BOOK A CONSULTATION to discuss a workers’ compensation claim by calling 07 3067 3025 or completing the online enquiry form below.